-A 163 year old company with 43K employees hired 6K people in 2015.
-Today, 50% of their workforce possesses less than 5 years experience.
+A 167-year-old company with 43K employees hired 6K people in 2015.
+Today, 50% of their workforce possesses less than 5 years of experience.
 That means lots of retirement parties and orientation classes.
 It also means decades and in some cases, generations of knowledge will soon depart.

 They recognize that it's easy for tenured managers to simply tell folks how work get's done.
 In fact, they once characterized their culture as one of command and control.
 You do what's told, ask few if any questions and figure it out yourself.
 For a time that worked, yet the organization recognized it must change.
 It's very simple; many leaders are retiring and new generations must be developed.
 And they didn't just realize this yesterday.

-Their approach for the last 17 years is to develop their people and provide leadership training to ALL levels of the organization.
+Their approach for the last 20 years is to develop their people and provide leadership training to ALL levels of the organization.
 That means Individual Contributors, Front Line Supervisors, Managers, Directors and C-Level Execs participate and learn together.
-Components of the training include tactile team building activities, peer & 1:1 coaching, Emotional Intelligence & Leadership assessments, 360 feedback, and more.
-Being a matrix organization, they are vigilant about teaching and modeling communication that encourages questions, challenges the status quo and instills commitment and ownership of problem solving and decision making.
+Components of the training include tactile team-building activities, peer & 1:1 coaching, Emotional Intelligence & Leadership assessments, 360 feedback, and more.
+Being a matrix organization, they are vigilant about teaching and modeling communication that encourages questions, challenges the status quo and instills commitment and ownership of problem-solving and decision-making.

 So why do firms make a commitment to develop and invest in their employees?
-Some will say it's the right thing to do, others because it provides a competitive advantage and others because it helps them attract smart people.
-For clients like my 160 year old company, they know it statistically impacts key metrics; safety, productivity, customer satisfaction, cost containment, employee commitment and revenue growth.
+Some will say it's the right thing to do, others because it provides a competitive advantage, and others because it helps them attract smart people.
+For clients like the 167-year-old company, they know it statistically impacts key metrics; safety, productivity, customer satisfaction, cost containment, employee commitment, and revenue growth.

 Question: Before you go... consider your approach to investing in leadership development.
 Is it something you do only in good times or an enduring commitment to a strategy that delivers business results?